keu/docs/software/upgrade-astro-cli.md

 ```sh
 # Before upgrade
 astro deployment user delete <email> --deployment-id=<deployment-id>

 # After upgrade
 astro deployment user remove <email> --deployment-id=<deployment-id>
 ```

 ### `astro logs <component>` Is Now Deprecated

 The `astro logs` commands has been removed.
 This command has been non-functional for the last several CLI releases.
-Instead, use `astro deployment logs <component>` to see logs for a specific Deployment.
+Instead, use `astro dev logs` to see logs locally or `astro deployment logs <component>` to see logs for a Deployment hosted on Astronomer Software.

 ### `astro cluster list/switch` Is Now `astro context list/switch`

 ```sh
 # Before upgrade
 astro cluster list

 # After upgrade
 astro context list
 ```